-G1.8.15R A Graduate Certificate with distinction is awarded where credit in all modules at level 3 or above is achieved within the sit or resit and where an average of at least 70% is achieved across any combination of modules at level 3 or above totalling 40 credits or more.
+- G1.9.16R A Graduate Certificate with distinction is awarded where credit in all modules at level 3 or above is achieved within the sit or resit and where an average of at least 70% is achieved across any combination of modules at level 3 or above totalling 40 credits or more.
+Such modules must have been studied and assessed under the Academic Regulations and Procedures. - G1.9.17R A Graduate Diploma with merit is awarded where credit in all modules at level 3 or above is achieved within the first sit or resit and where an average of at least 60% is achieved across any combination of modules at level 3 or above totalling 80 credits or more.
+Such modules must have been studied and assessed under the Academic Regulations and Procedures. - G1.9.18R A Graduate Diploma with distinction is awarded where credit in all modules at level 3 or above is achieved within the first sit or resit and where an average of at least 70% is achieved across any combination of modules at level 3 or above totalling 80 credits or more.
 Such modules must have been studied and assessed under the Academic Regulations and Procedures.

-G1.8.16R A Graduate Diploma with distinction is awarded where credit in all modules at level 3 or above is achieved within the first sit or resit and where an average of at least 70% is achieved across any combination of modules at level 3 or above totalling 80 credits or more.
-Such modules must have been studied and assessed under the Academic Regulations and Procedures.
+G1.10 Postgraduate Awards: Differential Levels of Awards

-G1.9 Postgraduate Awards: Differential Levels of Awards
+- G1.10.1R Differential achievement on postgraduate awards shall be expressed as pass, merit and distinction, other than where specific designations are requested by a professional or statutory body and are approved by the University.
+Such other designations shall be as set out in the approved programme specification. - G1.10.2R A Postgraduate Certificate with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 60% has been achieved as a weighted average of level M modules amounting to at least 40 credits.

-- G1.9.1R Differential achievement on postgraduate awards shall be expressed as pass, merit and distinction, other than where specific designations are requested by a professional or statutory body and are approved by the University.
-Such other designations shall be as set out in the approved programme specification. - G1.9.2R A Postgraduate Certificate with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 60% has been achieved as a weighted average of level M modules amounting to at least 40 credits. - G1.9.3R A Postgraduate Certificate with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 70% has been achieved as a weighted average of level M modules amounting to at least 40 credits. - G1.9.4R A Postgraduate Diploma with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 60% has been achieved as a weighted average of level M modules amounting to at least 80 credits. - G1.9.5R A Postgraduate Diploma with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 70% has been achieved as a weighted average of level M modules amounting to at least 80 credits. - G.1.9.6R A Masters Degree with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and where not less than 60% has been achieved in the masters dissertation and not less than 60% as a weighted average of level M modules, amounting to at least 120 credits. - G1.9.7R A Masters Degree with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and where not less than 70% has been achieved in the masters dissertation and not less than 70% as a weighted average of level M modules, amounting to at least 120 credits.
+- G1.10.3R A Postgraduate Certificate with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 70% has been achieved as a weighted average of level M modules amounting to at least 40 credits. - G1.10.4R A Postgraduate Diploma with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 60% has been achieved as a weighted average of level M modules amounting to at least 80 credits. - G1.10.5R A Postgraduate Diploma with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and not less than 70% has been achieved as a weighted average of level M modules amounting to at least 80 credits. - G.1.10.6R A Masters Degree with merit shall be awarded where credit has been achieved in all level M modules within the first sit or resit and where not less than 60% has been achieved in the masters dissertation and not less than 60% as a weighted average of level M modules, amounting to at least 120 credits. - G1.10.7R A Masters Degree with distinction shall be awarded where credit has been achieved in all level M modules within the first sit or resit and where not less than 70% has been achieved in the masters dissertation and not less than 70% as a weighted average of level M modules, amounting to at least 120 credits.